Sofia Oliveira-Martins

 • Inappropriate drug use by Portuguese elderly outpatients - Effect of the Beers criteria update

-Sofia Oliveira Martins, Maria Augusta Soares, J. W. Foppe van Mil, and José Cabrita
+Sofia Oliveira Martins, Maria Augusta Soares, J. W. Foppe van Mil, José Cabrita